 The latter tends to startle my roommates, which is an added bonus on top of the reassurance that I’m fulfilling my duties of stirring up the winter stoke.

-And this year, it seems like my methods have paid off (to my roommates – you can thank me later).
-Much to my excitement, the words La Niña have recently been spoken by meteorologists and appeared in weather and news headlines, which can only mean one thing – snow is coming.
+And this year, my methods may have paid off (to my roommates – you can thank me later).
+Much to my excitement, the words La Niña have recently been spoken by meteorologists and appeared in weather and news headlines, which we hope means snow is coming!

-According to the latest report from the World Meteorological Organization (WMO), there is a 60 per cent chance La Niña will continue into winter 2022/23.
+According to the latest report from the World Meteorological Organization (WMO), there is a 60 per cent chance La Niña will develop this summer and continue into winter 2024/25.
 Adding to my already premature anticipation, when I got this news, I was over-the-top excited.
 But why am I jumping out of my seat for a weather phenomenon which translates to the little girl?
 Let me explain.

 What is La Niña?

-La Niña is a weather pattern that is characterised by colder than normal waters in the tropical Pacific Ocean, which has an effect on the weather all over the world.
+La Niña is a weather pattern that is characterized by colder than normal waters in the tropical Pacific Ocean, which has an effect on the weather all over the world.

 Both of these weather patterns are caused by variations in ocean temperatures in the Equatorial Pacific and are opposite phases of the broader El Niño-Southern Oscillation (ENSO) cycle, with La Niña referred to as the cold phase and El Niño the warm phase.
 When La Niña occurs, strong trade winds push warm surface water to the west, causing deeper, colder water to come to the surface in the east, displacing the jet stream northward.